pbozidarova/Aircraft-Base-Maintenance-Managing-Tool/backend/README.md

 Using the annotations @TrackCreation and @TrackUpdating the program tracks how many times a create or update method have been called, checks the count of the successful ones and logs it.

 ### Interceptor
-The method an url of each request are logged.
+The method and url of each request are logged.